emard/oberon/README.md

     dd if=RISC.img of=/dev/mmcblk0

-Image will initialize first 2 primary partitions (out of 4) required for oberon, rest of SD card (last 2 primary partitions) can be used.
-It is possible to create new primary partition(s) there and make new filesystem(s).
+Image will initialize first 2 primary partitions (out of 4) required for oberon, rest of SD card (free space) can be used with other OS (linux) by creating new primary partition(s) there and making new filesystem(s).